-We head along the bank, up river to get away from painful organised holiday fun, and then past the weekend hippies camping, playing guitars.
-And after a 20 minutes or so walk we set up a tent ourselves, just above the gushing springs and the cave that opens up towards Hades.
+We headed along the bank, up river to get away from the painful organised holiday fun.
+Then passed the weekend hippies camping, playing guitars.
+And after a 20 minutes or so walk we set up a tent ourselves, just above the gushing springs and the cave that open down towards Hades.

-The river is clear and frighteningly cold to stand in, the noise downriver from the crowds slowly ends as the sun dies and the river becomes ours.
+The river was clear and frighteningly cold to stand in.
+The noise downriver from the crowds slowly ended as the sun died and the river became ours.

-We need food.
-The local town of Glyki holds no real appeal, with its busy, brightly lit road and tavernas with plasticky pictures of food outside.
-Instead we take a road up into the hills where there seems to be nothing.
+But we needed food.
+The local town of Glyki held no appeal, with its busy, brightly lit road and tavernas with plasticky pictures outside of the food you could eat inside.
+Instead we took a road up into the hills where initially there seemed to be nothing.

-Even the nature seems unprepared for outside invasion; birds pecking in the rough road haven’t learnt to fly from our on-coming car, a cat wakes on a wall and looks left, right, left again, utterly outraged at its peace being disturbed.
+Even the nature here seemed completely unprepared for outside invasion; birds pecking in the rough road seemingly hadn’t learnt to fly from on-coming cars.
+A cat woke on a wall and looks left, right, left again, utterly outraged at its peace being disturbed.

-There is one taverna in the small village of Choika, looking down again on the plain.
-Happily it is full of locals.
+There was one taverna in the small village of Choika.
+High in the air, looking down again on the plain.
+Happily it was full of locals.
 Good meats, wines, farmers, a family, a priest, a smack of cards, a clatter of backgammon.
-A world away from the world of holiday fun below.
+A whole other world away from the world of holiday fun below.

-Early next day we head away from Acheron even higher into the mountains.
+Early next day we headed away from Acheron even higher into the mountains.

-The road winds us with dramatic, vertiginous views up towards Souli.
+The road wound us with dramatic, vertiginous views up towards Souli.

-My travelling companion on this northern Greek trek tells me of a dance she did, and every Greek girl does, at school.
+Giristroula told me of a dance she did, and every Greek girl does, back when she was at school.
 The Dance of the Souliotisses.

-School girls dance in tribute to the women of Souli who were caught in the Greek-Turkish nineteenth century war.
+School girls dance in tribute to the women of Souli, The women who were caught in the Greek-Turkish nineteenth century war.

 They fall with the song: “The women of Souli have learnt how to survive, and they also know how to die…”

-I find all this very moving and, as we approach the top of the climb and a vast expanse of field hemmed in by a ring of huge mountainous rock walls, where battle took place between Greeks and Turks, there is an eerie silence.
+I found all this rather moving and, as we approached the top of the climb and a vast expanse of field hemmed in by a ring of huge mountainous rock walls, where battle took place between Greeks and Turks, there was an eerie silence.

-Despite now a bloodless, gentle peace sitting pleasantly heavy over these spread green fields, I can still hear in my mind the hills reverberating with ancient gun shot.
+Despite now a bloodless, gentle peace sitting pleasantly heavy over these spread green fields, I could still hear in my mind the hills reverberating with ancient gun shot.

 More than so many other places of supposed battles – maybe due to the lack of other people here and the all prevailing quiet – you truly feel what has happened under these skies.

-Statues sit solemnly to the Greek resistance heroes Botsaris and Tzavelas.
+Statues sit there, solemnly, to the Greek resistance heroes Botsaris and Tzavelas.

-I am, however, desperate for a piss and so cheered to find this completely deserted but brilliantly maintained memorial has lavatories.
+I was, however, desperate for a piss and so cheered to find this completely deserted but well-maintained memorial had lavatories.

-I can’t help but feel though, as I squat, that the choice of Turkish toilet is a final insult in this particular place of tragic loss and ruination.
+I couldn’t help but feel though, as I squatted, that the choice of Turkish toilet was a final insult in this place of tragic loss and ruination.

-We descend one side of the Souli mountains and freewheel down into the town of Dodona.
+We descended one side of the Souli mountains.
+Freewheeled down into the town of Dodona.

 Three centuries before Christ, a theatre was built here.
 Festivals were held, sports were played.
 Dodoni rivalled Ancient Olympia in its concours and entertainments.

 Before this, temples to Zeus were built.
-And before even this, Dodona was central for devotion and rites with its sacred tree.
+And before even this, Dodona was central for its devotion and its rites with its sacred tree.

-Pilgrims would come to the oak tree and priests would deduce the prophetic messages for them from the rustling leaves, the cawing from the birds in the branches.
+Pilgrims would come to the oak tree and priests would deduce the prophetic messages for them from the rustling leaves and the cawing from the birds in the branches.

-We pass ugly warehouses and bottled water factories now on the modern Dodona roundabouts, but then suddenly the theatre is there.
-Older than time, but still able to house audiences for performances in its sturdy but misshaped senescent stone arc.
-Performers are getting ready for a rehearsal that very afternoon.
+We passed the ugly warehouses and bottled water factories here now on the modern Dodona roundabouts.
+Then suddenly the theatre was there.
+Old as time, but still able to house audiences for performances in its sturdy but misshaped senescent stone arc.
+Performers were getting ready for a rehearsal that very afternoon.

-Walking the parched grounds, stones creaking under foot, between the broken columns we see the oak trees still stand.
-The birds are still making noises, holding portentous branches in claws.
-Even on this still dry day, a strong wind inexplicably rises and the oaks sigh.
+Walking the parched grounds, stones creaking under foot, between the broken columns we saw the oak trees still standing.
+The birds were still making their noises, holding portentous branches in their claws.
+Even on this still dry day, a strong wind inexplicably rose and the oaks sighed.

-Though what exactly they’re trying to tell us about our futures, its difficult to say.
+Though what exactly they were trying to tell us about our future, it was a little difficult to say.

-We continue east, rolling down towards the city of Ioannina, capital of Epirus.
+We continued eastwards, rolling down towards the city of Ioannina, capital of Epirus.

-Epirus being one of the diamerismas – the nine large divided areas of Greece – three of which we will be trying to career through as we go on this northern journey of the country.
+Epirus, one of the diamerismas – the nine large divided areas of Greece – three of which we would be trying to career through as we went on this northern journey of the country.

-Ioannina is famed for its silver work and we pass down the roads full of old silver shops, spilling out with produce, as we look for the family home of our koubara – the bridesmaid from our wedding – a Yanninite from these parts.
+Ioannina is famed for its silver work and we passed down roads full of old silver shops, spilling out with produce, as we look for the family home of our koubara – one of the bridesmaid from our wedding – a Yanninite from these parts.

-There are Byzantine churches, and eastern minarets in the castle.
+Ioannina has Byzantine churches, and eastern minarets in the castle.
 Then alpine-looking buildings in the central streets: stone-built with dark wood beams and hanging roofs for the snow.
-Unlike the rest of Greece there are few balconies and there are even wide pavements for pedestrians, very rare.
-It strikes more as a central European city.
+Unlike the rest of Greece there seemed few balconies and there were even wide pavements for pedestrians – very rare.
+It struck me more as a central European city.

-With our koubara, we take a short bus-boat ride over the mountain-reflecting lake in the centre of Ioannana to To Nisi – the island – with its small community and its many monasteries.
+With our koubara, we took a short bus-boat ride over the mountain-reflecting lake in the centre of Ioannana to To Nisi – the island – with its small community of little homes and tavernas and its many monasteries.

-There is a small lopsided house where a bullet hole in the floorboards shows where Ali Pasha finally got his just rewards; old bakeries offering Ionnana’s nationally famous baklava sweet desserts; and we dine at a taverna selling the town’s signature dish of frog’s legs straight out of the luridly luminous green reedy waters that surrounds us.
+There was a small lopsided house where a bullet hole in the floorboards shows where Ali Pasha finally got his just deserts.
+There were old bakeries offering Ionnana’s famous baklava sweet desserts.
+We dined at a taverna selling the town’s signature dish of frog’s legs straight out of the luridly luminous green reedy waters that surrounds us.

 “Vrekekeks quarks quarks…”

 In Greece, frogs make a different sound from how they do elsewhere.
-They don’t taste particularly better here than I imagine they would elsewhere either.
+They don’t taste particularly better here than I guessed they would elsewhere either.

-Later we sail back to the centre of town and I struggle with the Greek I hear – people from Epirus seemingly make different sounds here to how they do in the rest of Greece too.
+Later we sailed back to the centre of town.
+And I struggled with the Greek I heard around me – people from Epirus seemingly making a different sound here to how they do in the rest of Greece too.

 Epirots seem to cut the syllables from the end of every word.

-I am, of course, frequently lost by all this, and I ask why exactly they do it.
-The answer I’m given is that it can get so cold in the winter in these parts that people don’t have time to hang around talking.
+I was, of course, frequently lost in all this.
+I asked why exactly they do it.
+The answer I was given is that it can get so cold in the winter in these parts that people don’t have time to hang around talking.
 So they cut words down to the minimum possible.

 Our koubara’s grandmother, Labrini, is a strong-faced, strong-willed widow of somewhere well over 90 years of age.

-She arrives at the family house next morning, bent double, black headscarved, worrying the cat with her stick, grumbling – griniazei – utterly discontented at having to be here in Ioannina.
+She arrived at the family house the next morning, bent double, black headscarved, worrying the cat with her stick, grumbling – griniazei – at everything and everybody.
+Utterly discontented at having to be here in Ioannina.

 She hates the city, living her whole life outside in the small country town of Filipiada, 40 kilometers or so away.
-She has been ferried to the city today for a hospital appointment.
+She had been ferried to the city today for a hospital appointment.

-She has no interest in introductions, but places a horny hand on my shoulder and leans towards me to tell me something.
+She had no interest in introductions, but placed a horny hand on my shoulder and lent towards me to tell me something.

 “Den echo dei te thalassa pote...”

-I wonder if my – often faulty – Greek is amiss here…
+I wondered if my – often faulty – Greek was amiss here…

-I check this but yes, it’s true, living in central Greece, up here in the elevated highlands, she has never set eyes on the sea in the whole of her quite extraordinarily long life.
-She says she never wants to.
+I checked…but yes, it was true.
+Living in central Greece, up here in the elevated highlands, she had never set eyes on the sea in the whole of her quite extraordinarily long life.
+She told me she never wants to.
 And I imagine now, she never will.

-I try to chat to her further, but without warning she’s off, up the street, shaking her stick at the cats in the road making them flee under cars as she passes.
+I tried to chat to her further, but without warning she was off, up the street, shaking her stick at the cats in the road making them flee under cars as she passed.
+Going, who knew where.

-With thanks and kisses and helpings of home-cultivated feta and broken baskets of fresh picked oregano hoisted on us, we leave the clamorous, overflowing home and head out of the city, up sinewy slopes beyond and then, as the trees around us turn a strange russet brown – we start to plunge down again.
+With thanks and kisses and helpings of home-cultivated feta and broken baskets of fresh picked oregano hoisted on us, we left the clamorous, overflowing home and headed out of the city.
+We drove up sinewy slopes beyond the city’s edges and then, as the trees around us turned a strange russet brown – we started to plunge down again.
 Down to meet the Vikos Gorge.

-We initially miss the path into the Gorge and instead walk straight into a small uneven stone church – the 15th century Saint Paraskevi monastery, clinging desperately to the rocks with the gorge flowing an alarming thousand feet underneath.
+We initially missed the path into the Gorge and instead walked straight into a small uneven stone church – the 15th century Saint Paraskevi monastery, clinging desperately to the rocks, with the gorge flowing an alarming thousand feet underneath.

-Seemingly desolated for any religious use – empty rooms with faded frescoes – a priest is sat painting tacky icons on pieces of wood under a stall, looking to sell these tatty items.
+Seemingly desolated for any religious use – empty rooms with faded frescoes – a priest was sat painting tacky icons on pieces of wood under a stall, looking to sell these tatty items.

-We ask him for directions for the path down to the gorge.
-He places down his brush and slowly stands to look us both, closely in the eye.
+We asked him for directions for the path down to the gorge.
+He placed down his brush and slowly stood to look us both, closely, in the eye.

 “Are you sure you want to go?”